 Public Beliefs about Bias Top; Next down

 Much of the American public buys the bias claim and doesn't like the media for it.
-The Pew Center's Overview: News Audiences Increasingly Politicized (June 8, 2004) shows that Media Credibility Declines - News Audiences Increasingly Politicized.
-Republicans and conservatives shun non-conservative media sources as biased and gravitate increasingly to conservative ones, which they see as fair and neutral.
+The Pew Center's Overview: News Audiences Increasingly Politicized (June 8, 2004) has a section showing that Media Credibility Declines.
+Republicans and conservatives shun non-conservative media sources as biased and gravitate increasingly to conservative ones, which they may see as fair and neutral.
 Democrats and liberals behave in the same fashion on their side of this duopolistic political fence.
 Self-defined moderates and non-partisans fall in between, albeit with many not consuming much political news at all.
-Overall credibility of the news media has fallen due to this rising partisan movement.
+Overall credibility of the news media has fallen due to this rising partisan movement of the nation's politically aware citizenry.
 Even sources that are rigorously balanced--such as PBS News Hour--are regularly pilloried by partisan believers for not adhering to the one true path.
-You can read News Hour's own balanced profile of this dispute at Online NewsHour Skewing the News -- Jan.
+You can read News Hour's own balanced profile of this dispute at Online NewsHour - Skewing the News? - Jan.
 24, 2002.

 In short, buyers select bias claims that suit their own biases.
 Conservatives see Fox News as fair and balanced, even when Geraldo Rivera comes aboard to say where his Iraqi military unit is embedded.
 Liberals fume at Fox for false advertising of fairness, even when Geraldo is kept off screen.
 Behind this is audience self-selection.
 Who, after all, listens to Rush Limbaugh proclaim that he, Rush, has the truth, while CBS News is hopelessly biased against everything true and American and righteous?
 Dittoheads, Rushies, all on the right wing; these are their own self-assigned terms associated with the "Rush is Right" bumper stickers.
 What else does one expect from this audience?
 Innocent bystanders and passers through are quickly sorted, some bowing out while others become proto-Rushies.
 They learn the assumptions of proper conduct there from the master himself, and also by reinforcements from local affiliates.